sydney-machine-learning/Elman-RNN-python/README.md

 Elman-RNN in Python

+This is made from scratch using only numpy package and no other.

+Follow to https://github.com/sydney-machine-learning/BayesianRNNs-paralleltemp for Bayesian NN using PyTorch Feed Forward NN and RNN, and I hope to do GRU and LSTM too in some days.

 Description:

     Runs perfectly and output plots of training error and test error over the number of epochs.